py2sdr/mtools/README.md

 ## Local Dummy Network Setup

-For testing or to prevent multicast data from being transmitted over WiFi networks, you can set up a private dummy network interface on your local machine.
+To prevent multicast data from being transmitted over WiFi networks, you can set up a private dummy network interface on your local machine.
 This keeps all multicast traffic isolated to your system.

 On Linux, create a dummy network interface: